 Preparing for planting involves different practices to ensure smooth and easy cultivation of crops.
-Tillage is one of the land preparation practices in farming that involves the process of turning over the soil, thereby burying plant residue, weeds, and pests on the soil.
+Tillage is one of the land preparation practices in farming that involves the process of turning over the soil, thereby burying plant residue, weeds, and pests in the soil.
 This practice was adopted during the agricultural revolution thousands of decades ago.
-Even though this practice was adopted to ease the planting of seed as well as controlling weed on the soil, it comes with several other disadvantages which make the ancient no-till method a better option when preparing the land for planting.
-There are several reasons to employ no-till farming which includes.
+Even though this practice was adopted to ease the planting of seeds as well as control weeds in the soil, it comes with several other disadvantages which make the ancient no-till method a better option when preparing the land for planting.
+There are several reasons to employ no-till farming which include.

 The no-till method of farming is often accompanied by other methods such as crop rotation which makes washing away the topsoil difficult.
 Unlike the tilling method that exposes the loose soil and also makes it bare making it an easy target for wind and water erosion.

 This method prevents erosion which does not only wash the topsoil but also fertilizer or herbicide which causes pollution to large water bodies after contact.
 The pollution of the water can result in the death of organisms in the water

 By burying plants and pests beneath the soil, soil organism activities that contribute to the fertility of the soil are destroyed when exposed to direct sunlight.
 The no-till method ensures that soil organism activities are maintained.
 The activities of the soil organism aerate the soil thereby increasing soil fertility.

 When preparing the land for planting there are several practices involved starting from the clearing of land to the actual planting of the seed.
 Practicing organic no-till farming eliminates the time spent on tilling the soil during the preparation and makes the overall process much faster.

 The cost of tilling the land by acquiring tools and machines needed is reduced as well as the cost of fuel for running the machine.
 This reduces the cost of farm production resulting in more profit.